The Swim England Board1 March 2018

 Sarah is an inspirational HR Director with a track record of delivering results in top brands in Retail, Telecoms, Financial Services and Media industries.
 She has a reputation for thinking differently, delivering results and engaging stakeholders.
 Chartered FCIPD and Six Sigma Blackbelt with significant experience in leading change and transformation across different industries, consumer groups and operating models.

 Brian moved to Swim England from the England and Wales Cricket Board where he spent 15 years as Finance Director and Company Secretary.
 Before then, he was the Commercial Director for Pentland Sports Group and Chief Operating Officer for Hi-Tec Sports International.
 In a voluntary capacity, Brian spent six years on the Council of the Lawn Tennis Association, including time as vice-chair of the LTA’s Performance Committee.
 Brian is also member of the Audit Committee of the Sport and Recreation Alliance.

-Ian is currently the East representative to the Sport Governing Board and a member of the Amateur Swimming Association Board since 2006.
 Like many volunteers, Ian became involved in swimming through his children and qualified as an advanced teacher.
 Ian has also been a qualified official and is currently a qualified licensed referee and regularly officiates at all levels of swimming events.
 He is also chair of the Institute of Swimming.